 (string-append "Hello" " " "Sam")

-As you may remember from the reading on DrScheme, the DrScheme window has two panes, one for definitions and one for interaction.
+As you may remember from the reading on MediaScript, the MediaScript window has three panes, one for definitions, one for interaction, and one for a log of the interactions.
 Just as in the reading, we'll begin by considering the interactions panel.

 The best way to understand the interactions pane is to use it.
 So, let's try the first few examples from the reading.
 Type each in the pane, hit return, and see if you get the same value.